 Narwhal and Polar Bear Safari Overview

-Experience the classic spring floe edge while viewing narwhals, polar bears, and icebergs, and enjoy kayaking and snorkelling under the Midnight Sun.
+As mentioned in the Wall Street Journal, April 12, 2015 – Experience the classic spring floe edge while viewing narwhals, polar bears, and icebergs, and enjoy kayaking and snorkelling under the Midnight Sun.

 Out on the floe edge of Baffin Island, surrounded by rugged mountains and stunning glaciers, our Narwhal and Polar Bear Safari will take you on an Arctic adventure like no other.
-Dramatic landscapes and the midnight sun welcome you to experience the beauty of the Canadian Arctic, 700 km north of the Arctic Circle, as wildlife returns to this picturesque region and fascinating eco-system where Arctic wildlife thrives.
+Dramatic landscapes and the midnight sun welcome you to experience the beauty of the Canadian Arctic, 700 km north of the Arctic Circle, as wildlife returns to this picturesque region and fascinating ecosystem where Arctic wildlife thrive.

 Narwhal and Polar Bear Safari Highlights